qbead/qbeadWebsite/content/main/index.md

 }
 </style>
 <div id="kickstarter">
-<p id="signup-form"><strong>We are live on Kickstarter!</strong></p>
+<p id="signup-form"><strong>Our crowdfunding campaign is now over.</strong></p>
-<p>You can follow us for updates on the project or support us by donating or purchasing the SpinWheel.</p>
+<p>However, we have a limited number of SpinWheels available for order while supplies last.
+Email [mail@spinwearables.com](mailto:mail@spinwearables.com) for more information.
+You can follow us for updates on the project.</p>
-<a href="https://www.kickstarter.com/projects/spinwheel/the-spinwheel-the-colorful-wearable-programming-kit" class="round-button">Take me to the Kickstarter page!</a>
+<a href="https://www.kickstarter.com/projects/spinwheel/the-spinwheel-the-colorful-wearable-programming-kit" class="round-button">Learn more about the Kickstarter campaign</a>
 <p><strong>You can also follow us on:</strong></p>
 <p><strong>[Twitter](https://twitter.com/SpinWearables) and [Instagram](https://instagram.com/spinwearables?igshid=1hk2qphff1j1b)</strong></p>
 </div>